greenhousecode/slp-helper/README.md

     // Omit the "clickUrl" field to return the current URL without query parameters or hash

-    // No existence checks needed, SLP Helper will re-attempt silently until a non-empty value is returned
+    // No DOM existence checks needed, SLP Helper will re-attempt silently until a non-empty value is returned
     imageUrl: () => document.querySelector('img').src,

     // Example item availability check